The Tradition Of Eating ‘White Foods’ On Sharad Purnima Has A Special Significance

 The next time when you are too mesmerised by Japan’s Cherry Blossom festival and all the pink and red Hanami foods on your Instagram feed, do remember this sweet tradition of Sharad Purnima too.

 Here’s wishing you all a very Happy Sharad Purnima.
-As we part, here’s a special Badam kheer recipe that we’d be making today.
+As we part, here’s a special Badam kheer recipe you can try making.
 Badaam or almonds not only lend a unique richness to the dessert but also a lovely creamy touch.
 It is a crowd-puller and effortless to make at home.
 The best part is the five ingredients you need to put together; almonds, rice, full cream milk, saffron and cardamom powder.
 You can also skip saffron if you don’t have it in your pantry at present.
 Here’s the recipe link.
 Enjoy.